310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora %}
-Hmm… It’s always hard to understand Shinkai-senpai whenever he speaks in long sentences, ‘cuz it's hard to pick up what he’s saying…
+Hmm… It’s always hard to understand Shinkai-senpai whenever he speaks in long sentences, ‘cuz it’s hard to pick up what he’s saying…

 But in short, the incident today was just an unfortunate mishap, yeah?
 Kanzaki-senpai believed in the weird info he was given, and went a li’l nuts.
 {% endbubble %}